-- All commercial airline travel (except for NCAA post-season travel) must be booked through the official University travel agency.
+- All commercial airline travel must be booked through the official University travel agency.
 Odyssey Travel is the University's exclusive travel agency for the Daytona Beach Campus.
 Payment for air travel will be charged to the University's AMEX card on file per an arrangement between Embry-Riddle University and Odyssey Travel.
-All employees who use Odyssey Travel must fill out a Preferred Client Profile. - All domestic team travel will be coach class.
-Reimbursement of the check baggage fee is limited to one bag, unless there is a legitimate business reason for more than one bag (such as a stay over one week, sports equipment or sports medicine kits).
+All employees who use Odyssey Travel must fill out a Preferred Client Profile.
+See the Business Office for this form. - All domestic team travel will be coach class.
+Domestic individual travel will also be coach class unless the President pre-approves a different class for special cases where traveling coach would present a hardship (i.e.: physical disability or limitations).
+International flights exceeding four hours can be business class, when available and if budget permits. - Reimbursement of the check baggage fee is limited to one bag, unless there is a legitimate business reason for more than one bag (such as a stay over one week, bringing equipment or sports medicine kits).